Ralph Menzies: Disappearance and death of Hunsaker

-On February 23, 1986, three days after he was released on bail, Ralph Menzies kidnapped and murdered Maurine Hunsaker.

-On that day itself, 26-year-old Maurine Forschen Hunsaker (February 28, 1959 – February 24, 1986) went missing from her job at a gas station in Kearns, Utah.
-During the evening, Hunsaker's husband Jim called her, but she did not answer the phone.
-When Jim arrived at her workplace that night, he found his wife and her purse, as well as US $116 from the cash register, missing.
-Later, at around 11:05 pm, Jim received a phone call from Hunsaker, who sounded upset and scared.
-Hunsaker reportedly told her husband that she was kidnapped by someone who wanted to rob her, and she told her husband that she would be released soon.
+On February 23, 1986, 26-year-old Maurine Forschen Hunsaker went missing from her job at a gas station in Kearns, Utah.
+During the evening, Hunsaker's husband, Jim, called her, but she did not answer the phone.
+When Jim arrived at her workplace that night, he found that his wife, her purse, and US$116 from the cash register were missing.
+Later, at around 11:05 p.m., Jim received a phone call from Hunsaker, who sounded upset and scared.
+Hunsaker reportedly told her husband that she was kidnapped by someone who wanted to rob her, and that she would be released soon.
 An officer who joined Jim for the phone conversation heard Hunsaker say that she was robbed.
 However, the phone call was cut before both Jim and the officer could ask her any further questions.

-Two days later, on February 25, 1986, near the Storm Mountain picnic area in Big Cottonwood Canyon, a hiker discovered Hunsaker's body; her throat slit and her wrists covered with ligature marks, suggesting she had been tied up, likely to a nearby tree with scuffed bark.
+Two days later, on February 25, 1986, near the Storm Mountain picnic area in Big Cottonwood Canyon, a hiker discovered Hunsaker's body.
+Her throat was slit, and her wrists were covered with ligature marks, suggesting she had been tied up, likely to a nearby tree with scuffed bark.
 An autopsy report showed that Hunsaker died as a result of ligature strangulation, and the slit wound had a contributory effect to her death.